LeeMorinUCF/ECP3004S21/demo_17_PP_Ch_13_Searching/README.md

 #### Sentinel Search

-The last linear search we will study is called *sentinel search*.
+The last form of linear search we will study is called *sentinel search*.
 (A *sentinel* is a guard whose job it is to stand watch.)
 Recall one problem with the ```while``` loop search is that we check ```i != len(lst)``` every iteration,